 Kunai Shuriken Shinobikama Tekkokagi A kunai (苦無) is a multi-functional weapon possibly derived from the masonry trowel.
 A shuriken (手裏剣, literally: "sword hidden in the hand") is a concealed weapon that was generally used for throwing, and sometimes stabbing or slashing.
 A shinobi-kama (忍び鎌) is a sickle that was generally used for cutting ropes, climbing obstacles, and could easily be hidden.
 A variety of shuko (手甲), tekko-kagi (手甲鉤) were glove-like hooks worn over the palm or on the back of the hand.

-Ninja, now the stuff of legend, have been the subject of many films, novels, manga, and practitioners of martal arts have created ninja schools (although not for the purpose of assassination) in order to develop certain physical attributes among their followers, creating a sort of magical mysticism around them.
+Ninja, now the stuff of legend, have been the subject of many films, novels, manga, and practitioners of martial arts have created ninja schools (although not for assassination) to develop certain physical attributes among their followers, creating a sort of magical mysticism around them.
 Nothing of this has anything to do with the real ninja, but it is good marketing.
 Their “art” is called ninjutsu (忍術), nimpō (忍法), or shinobi, and their followers are ninjutsu-ka.
 Ninja were also sometimes referred to ad iga-mon.

 - Nussbaum, Louis-Frédéric, Japan Encyclopedia, Harvard University Press 2005